On regularity and the word problem for free idempotent generated semigroups: A Rees matrix representation for regular -classes of

 In this section we continue the investigation of the regular part of $\ig{\E}$ started in the previous sections, concentrating now on finding Rees matrix representations for the completely $0$-simple principal factors of $\ig{\E}$.
 As with the results above, these representations will be computable when the biorder $\E$ is finite.

 A $\J$-class $C$ in an arbitrary semigroup gives rise to the associated \emph{principal factor} $\overline{C} = C \cup \{0\}$, with multiplication:

-It is known that $\overline{C}$ is either a $0$-simple semigroup or a semigroup with zero multiplication (see \cite[Theroem~3.1.6]{Ho}).
+It is known that $\overline{C}$ is either a $0$-simple semigroup or a semigroup with zero multiplication (also known as a null semigroup); see \cite[Theorem~3.1.6]{HoBook}.
 Under some additional finiteness hypotheses, $C$ may happen to be completely $0$-simple, in which case it is isomorphic to a Rees matrix semigroup $\mathcal{M}^0[G;I,J;P]$.
-Here, $G$ is a group, $I$ and $J$ are index sets, and $P = (p_{j i})_{j \in J, i \in I}$ is a $J \times I$ matrix with entries from $G \cup \{ 0 \}$ with at least one non-zero entry in every row and column.
+Here, $G$ is a group, $I$ and $J$ are index sets, and $P = (p_{j i})_{j \in J, i \in I}$ is a $J \times I$ matrix with entries from $G \cup \{ 0 \}$ with at least one non-zero entry in every row and column, known as the Rees structure matrix.
 The set of elements is

 and multiplication is defined by

 and